Exam Procedures - Rules and Regulations

 It is often the case that your exam may finish earlier than another exam in the same room, you must not disturb any other student still taking an exam.

 When an exam finishes, you are to leave the premises in an orderly fashion, unless you have another exam later on.
 If this is the case, you must find a quiet, available space to revise in.
+On most days, SA04: Main Hall will be available for study purposes.

 In the event that you are ill or have an injury at the time of your examinations, it may be possible to apply for emergency access arrangements.